JesseKPhillips/DIPs/DIPs/1NNN-jkp.md

 ### Retrieval

-An implementation is not required to support targeted specific selection.
-However these meta functions should make it trivial to support.
+A serialization library would utilize these functions to obtain data and info to serialize.

+#### Serialize Target

+Provides the requested target identifier of an attribute.

-#### Serial Fields
+#### Serialize Fields

 A function which returns the fields to serialize with the given target.